Jim Dowson: Ireland

 Jim Dowson has been heavily associated with the Irish Catholic nationalist group Síol na hÉireann (Seed of Ireland), especially the group's founder Niall McConnell.
 In 2019, Dowson appeared regularly alongside McConnell on his YouTube channel, the two travelling to the European Parliament together with the former BNP leader Nick Griffin.
 It has been noted that the Síol website is almost identical to sites that belong to Dowson, such as that of the British Freedom Movement and Knights Templar International, selling variations of the same merchandise.

 Operating from Donegal, Síol na hÉireann has been involved in a number of public activities across Ireland.
 In June 2020, it made headlines when it confronted a Mayo priest who allowed two members of the Muslim community to give a blessing at Mass.
 In July 2020, it led a "colour party" at the head of march in Dublin in protest of COVID lockdown restrictions.
 In January 2022, it hosted an online petition to deport the murderer of the Offaly teacher Ashling Murphy, who was allegedly killed by a non-Irish national.

+Christian Nationalist Party

+In 2025 Dowson become involved with the newly created Christian Nationalist Party alongside Jayda Fransen, serving as a part of its leadership team and its Ecclesiastical Advisor.